mcmonkey4eva/OpenTKMapMaker/README.md

 Built within OpenTK, a C# binding of OpenGL for the 3D rendering, as well as WinForms to provide a basic menu system.

+### Controls

+Mouse over or click any view to select it.

+3D View (Top Right):

+WASD to move camera

+Middle click to capture mouse - move mouse while captured to look around.

+P to paint a texture onto the surface hovered over (Texture selected from the bottom right texture list)

+Right mouse to select/deselect the object under the mouse

+Top and Side View (Left):

+Middle click and drag to move around

+Middle mouse wheel scroll to zoom in/out

+Right mouse to select/deselect the object under the mouse

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.